 You may want to point out the two reasons why the Tab keyboard shortcut is so useful.
 Hiding and showing all panels instantly allows quick evaluation of images without the distraction of panels, and when working on a small screen it more easily allows use of the entire screen for image editing.
-Let students know that they can save their customized panel positions by making a copy of the Adobe Illustrator CS4 Prefs file.
+Let students know that they can save their customized panel positions by saving their workspace.